mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/developer/member3.rst

 3.3.
 Python rendering and referencing functions of sponsors table
 =================================================================
 Python functions are being stored at two files which are store.py and Sponsors.py.
 At Sponsors_d.py functions that are being used for rendering and establishing connection between HTML and other python functions at store.py.
-All functions at Pools_d.py, Olympics_d.py, Sponsors_d.py calls the related function at store.py with parameters taken from HTML, and sends renders to the returning page from HTML files with taken data from SQL if any.
+All functions at Pools_d.py, Olympics_d.py, Sponsors_d.py calls the related function at store.py with parameters taken from HTML, and sends rendering to the returning page from HTML files with taken data from SQL if any.
 Functions in Sponsors_d.py can be seen below.

    .. code-block:: python